VictorGtn/sparse-esm-interp/README.md

 - Supports both L1 sparsity and top-k activation constraints
 - Provides tools for feature visualization and interpretation

+This work is hugely based on the work of **Anthropic**, especially this piece of research : https://transformer-circuits.pub/2023/monosemantic-features/index.html#appendix-autoencoder-untied.

 ### Training & Usage <a name="sae-training-usage"></a>

 To train SAEs on ESMC model activations: